farhat-lab/gentb-site/README.md

 Change settings relating to the database location, username and password.

-Finally you must make sure GIS libraries are installed (some are only required for sqlite and mysql)
+Finally you must make sure GIS libraries are installed (some are only required for sqlite and mysql), version of libgeos may differ depending on Ubuntu version.

-    sudo apt install binutils libproj-dev gdal-bin libgeos-3.6.2
+    sudo apt install binutils libproj-dev gdal-bin libgeos-3.6.2 libsqlite3-mod-spatialite

 Next you should be able to run the migration: